Our Political Involvement

 We conduct most of our advocacy indirectly through industry trade associations based on the company’s businesses.
 We do not make or coordinate any contributions to other tax-exempt organizations, such as 501(c)(4)s, that the recipient may use for political purposes.

 Information on payments to trade associations, which may be used for potential political purposes, may be found here.1

 Clorox makes limited direct political contributions to U.S. state and local candidates.
 Individual corporate contributions to candidates are periodically reviewed by senior management.

 Clorox occasionally participates in the political process by providing financial support to state or local ballot initiatives relating to specific issues that have a direct impact on our businesses; such contributions are approved by the CEO, general counsel, or other members of senior management as appropriate.
 In 2020, Clorox did not financially support any ballot measures.

-About 99% of the company’s political contributions are limited to the state of California.
+In 2020, all of the company’s political contributions were limited to the state of California.
 As with every other aspect of our political involvement, Clorox’s participation is guided by our corporate values and is fully reported in accordance with governing laws.
-Our political spending promotes the interests of the company, and never the private political preferences of our officers and directors.
-Information on our support of political candidates may be found below.
+Our political spending seeks to promote the interests of the company in ensuring good government, and never the private political preferences of our employees, officers, or directors.
+Information on our support of political candidates, as well as ballot measure contributions, may be found below in the archived spending reports.
 Clorox will provide updates to this information at least semi-annually.